timshen91/biast/README.md

-## useage

-/etc/biast.conf is needed. biast.conf is an example.

-## a blog system
+## A blog system

 It's just a practice for our web application experience.
+We apply exactly evil premature optimazation on it.

-## wrote in Go, intended to be runtime efficient
+## Wrote in Go, intended to be runtime efficient

 [Go](http://golang.org) is a young but well-designed language.
 There's not many new concepts in it, but the best.

-## dependency
+## Dependency

 * [Redis](http://redis.io)

-	Yes we do use a database, because we don't think file system is a good choice for data persistence and update. and Redis is fast and simple.
+	Yes we do use a database, because we don't think raw file is a good choice for data persistence and update.
+And Redis is fast and simple.